Main content

 What are the symptoms of dementia?

 Every person with dementia is different.
-How their illness affects them depends on which areas of their brain are most damaged.
+How their illness affects them depends on which areas of their brain are most affected.

 Memory loss is one of the most common symptoms of dementia.
 Everyone forgets things sometimes and most people’s memory gets worse as they get older.
 But when someone has dementia they may become very forgetful.
 For example, they may forget the names of family members or whether they have eaten lunch or not.
 They may repeat questions again and again without realising.